moby/moby/docs/sources/reference/builder.md

 `<dest>` is the absolute path to which the source will be copied inside the destination container.

-All new files and directories are created with a uid and gid of 0.
+All new files and directories are created with a UID and GID of 0.

-In the case where `<src>` is a remote file URL, the destination will have permissions 600.
+In the case where `<src>` is a remote file URL, the destination will have permissions of 600.

 > **Note**:
-> If you build by passing a Dockerfile through STDIN (`docker build - < somefile`),
+> If you build by passing a `Dockerfile` through STDIN (`docker
-> there is no build context, so the Dockerfile can only contain a URL
+> build - < somefile`), there is no build context, so the `Dockerfile`
-> based ADD statement.

-> You can also pass a compressed archive through STDIN:
+> can only contain a URL based `ADD` instruction.
+You can also pass a
-> (`docker build - < archive.tar.gz`), the `Dockerfile` at the root of
+> compressed archive through STDIN: (`docker build - < archive.tar.gz`),
-> the archive and the rest of the archive will get used at the context
+> the `Dockerfile` at the root of the archive and the rest of the
-> of the build.
+> archive will get used at the context of the build.
->

 > **Note**:
-> If your URL files are protected using authentication, you will need to
+> If your URL files are protected using authentication, you
-> use `RUN wget` , `RUN curl`
+> will need to use `RUN wget`, `RUN curl` or use another tool from
-> or use another tool from within the container as ADD does not support
+> within the container as the `ADD` instruction does not support
 > authentication.

 > **Note**: